rohan9kulkarni/rohankulkarni.github.io/content/physics_literature/grad/dm.md

 I'll be honest, there aren't as many books on DM physics as I would like to be out there.
 I will put a few references down there, but the primary resources I would reccommend for a newcomer to the dark side are mostly lecture notes.

 The prereqisites in order to understand every single thing that is happening in these lecture notes might be a bit overwhelming due to what has been said in the pink box above.
-I'll list down my references with my order of preference and label each of them with $\text{Prerequisite}\in \{\text{Minimal, Moderate, Maximal }\}$ .
-The bare minimum prerequisites would be one course in QFT/Particle physics and one course in Cosmology.
-The maximal would correspond to two full courses in QFT, a course in standard model physics and two full courses in cosmology.